Vibe Coding9 min readby agent-kay

 The bug-fix loop you keep ending up in

-This loop has one structural fix and a hundred surface fixes.
-The structural fix is to write the spec before the code, every time, even for a one-hour change.
-The surface fixes — better prompts, more examples, longer context — are real but bounded.
+This loop has one real fix and a hundred surface fixes.
+The real fix is to write the spec before the code.
+Every time.
+Even for a one-hour change.
+Better prompts, more examples, longer context — those help, but they cap out fast.
 Specs are how you stop needing better prompts.

 What "spec-driven" means in 2026

-The phrase has a stale waterfall connotation that is not what people mean when they use it now.
+The phrase has a stale waterfall feel that is not what people mean now.
 The 2026 version is closer to test-driven development than to a 50-page Word doc:

 • The spec is written just before the code, not weeks ahead.

-• The spec is discarded after merge, the way TDD's "red" tests evolve into permanent ones or get deleted.
+• The spec gets thrown away after merge, the way TDD's "red" tests evolve into permanent ones or get deleted.

 • The spec is for the agent, not for stakeholders.
-Stakeholder docs are a separate artifact.
+Stakeholder docs are a separate thing.

-The point is not predictability across a quarter.
-The point is a high-quality two-hour loop where the agent and you agree, in writing, what success looks like before either of you opens an editor.
+The point isn't predictability across a quarter.
+The point is a clean two-hour loop where you and the agent agree, in writing, what success looks like before either of you opens an editor.

 The minimum viable spec — four sections, 200 words

-The smallest spec that consistently changes outcomes has four sections:
+The smallest spec that actually changes outcomes has four sections:

 ## Problem